 Considerations when planning an e-navigation testbed

-It is advisable that the following considerations are taken into account when planning testbeds as it will assist in the harmonised reporting of testbed results.
+It is advisable that the following considerations are taken into account when planning testbeds as they will, among other things, assist in the harmonised reporting of testbed results.

-When planning testbeds, the e-Navigation solutions selected should ideally be linked to user needs and the objectives of e-Navigation.
+The e-Navigation solutions selected should ideally be linked to user needs and the objectives of e-Navigation.
 Where possible, the solutions should address identified gaps in the e-Navigation gap analysis.

-It is recommended that testbeds take into account a structured, transparent, objective and repeatable methodology.
-Where the output is in the form of software tools, these should ideally be open-source, with arrangements in place for collaboration, incorporating user feedback and identified improvements.
-Considerations include:
+Testbed considerations include:

 Architecture

-It is advisable that, without restricting innovation, testbeds align with the IMO e-navigation architecture and the technical / operational services in the Maritime Service Portfolio.
+It is advisable that, (without restricting innovation), testbeds align with the IMO e-navigation architecture and the technical / operational services in the Maritime Service Portfolio.

 User and stakeholder involvement